Play Misty for Me: Production

 Additional scenes were shot at the Monterey Jazz Festival in September 1970, featuring jazz greats Johnny Otis, Cannonball Adderley and future Weather Report founder Joe Zawinul.
 The commentator mentions: "That was the Cannonball Adderley group.
 They are playing at the Monterey Jazz Festival with Duke Ellington, Woody Herman, Joe Williams, and many others.
 Now we are gonna hear from 'The Gator Creek Organization' and 'Feeling Fine'..."

 The Sardine Factory is still at the same location as in the film, at Prescott and Wave Streets, just one block up from Cannery Row in Monterey.
 The radio station, KRML, was an actual jazz station in Carmel, whose studios were relocated to the Eastwood Building at San Carlos and 5th, in the same building as the Hog's Breath Inn (a restaurant that Eastwood owned).
 After a brief dark period in 2010, the radio station returned to the air in 2011.

 The rights to the song "Misty" were obtained after Eastwood saw pianist Erroll Garner perform at the Concord Music Festival in 1970.
-Before Eastwood acquired the rights to the song "Misty," Universal proposed naming the film The Slasher and prepared advanced artwork for the film's marketing materials, which went unused after the title change.
 Eastwood also paid $2,000 for the use of the song "The First Time Ever I Saw Your Face" by Roberta Flack.
 Meticulous planning and efficient directorship by Eastwood (which would become one of his trademarks) enabled the film to be made nearly $50,000 short of its $1 million budget, and it was completed four or five days ahead of schedule.

 Variety reported the budget at $1,242,000.
 Other sources put the budget at $750,000.